 Improving the water quality of the Connecticut River is important to both Vermont and New Hampshire.
 In fact, "The Connecticut River is the flagship natural resource for New England, just as the Chesapeake Bay is to the mid Atlantic region.
 Running 410 miles from the Canadian border to Long Island Sound, it is the region's longest river and one of only 14 designated American Heritage Rivers in the nation recognized for its distinctive natural, economic, agricultural, scenic, historic, cultural and recreational qualities.
-In May 2012, U.S. Interior Secretary Ken Salazar designated the Connecticut River as America's first National Blueway, saying the restoration and preservation efforts on the river were a model for other American rivers."
-The reconstruction of these bridges includes the construction of two new stormwater treatment facilities to handle stormwater runoff from the paved roadway surfaces where there is currently no such treatment.
-The proposed infiltration ponds, one in Vermont and one in New Hampshire, will provide improved water quality by increasing the removal of Total Suspended Solids, Total Nitrogen, and Total Phosphate from highway runoff.
+In May 2012, U.S. Interior Secretary Ken Salazar designated the Connecticut River as America's first National Blueway, saying the restoration and preservation efforts on the river were a model for other American rivers."15 The reconstruction of these bridges includes the construction of two new stormwater treatment facilities to handle stormwater runoff from the paved roadway surfaces where there is currently no such treatment.